Real patient results How much does it cost? Book a consultation Read our FAQs

 Why Patients Might Consider Bra Line Back Lift (Back Lipectomy) Surgery

-Reduced back and
+Reduced Back and

 Increased

-Increased mobility when a person has excess skin, it can be difficult to move as much as they would like.
+When a person has excess skin, it can be difficult to move as much as they would like.

 Improved

-Reduced fat
+Reduced Fat

 Possible